 Students with an accumulative grade point average of 3.00 or above may register for a particular ISP/CSP by requesting the assistance of a faculty member with appropriate interests and competencies to serve as a tutor.
 With the consent and assistance of the faculty member, a student should prepare a proposal and an application for the work to be accomplished (available online).
 The student will be properly enrolled once the form is completed and electronically signed/approved by all the appropriate parties highlighted on the form.

-December 4 is the new deadline for a student to submit their ISP or CSP form to their tutor for either Wintersession 2016 or Spring 2016.
-May 8, 2016 is the new deadline for Fall 2016.
+December 2 is the new deadline for a student to submit their ISP or CSP form to their tutor for either Wintersession 2017 or Spring 2017.

 Each ISP/CSP may receive three credits.